Politics of Newfoundland and Labrador: Political culture and institutions

-The Legislature
+Legislative power

-The House of Assembly is the unicameral provincial legislature.
+The General Assembly is the unicameral provincial legislature, consisting of the House of Assembly and the Lieutenant Governor.
 It is situated in the Confederation Building which is located in the capital city of St. John's.
 The Newfoundland and Labrador House of Assembly is unique because the government sits to the left of the speaker in parliament rather than the right, which is the norm in the Westminster system.
 The legislature has 40 seats, each seat representing one geographical district in the province.

 Elections

 Newfoundland and Labrador's 40 electoral districts are competed for in first-past-the-post elections.
 Elections must be held every four years in October under a fixed-date elections law brought in by the current Progressive Conservative government.
 The seats were reduced from 48 in the 2015 boundary review.

 The chart on the right provides a summary of results for the province's general elections, with the most recent elections on the right.
 It shows that politics in Newfoundland and Labrador have been dominated by two parties: the Liberal Party (red) and the Progressive Conservative Party (blue).
 The Liberal party have won ten out of the nineteen elections held.